shyhyawJou/K-Means/README.md

 #### return:
 > 1. centroid: the centroid of every cluster, 2d array (n_cluster, n_features)
-> 2. label:    the cluster label every data sample belong to
+> 2. label:    the cluster label to which every data sample belong
 > 3. iter_num: how many iteration to get the result

 # Speed